 Uncorked Thoughts

-Welcome to my uncorked thoughts page!
+Welcome to my Uncorked Thoughts page!

 One of my favorite things to do is enjoy a great bottle of wine with friends and family.
 It wasn’t always this way: I was raised by parents who frowned on drinking alcohol.
 But then again, I had a Grandfather who distilled a legendary moonshine during Prohibition.
-Thankfully, other influences have kept me from both extremes!

-People have started asking me for wine suggestions (by the way, I try to tweet wine suggestions via @uncorkedthought from time to time).
-Since folks seem interested, I’m going to post my thoughts on various wines.
-But this will not be straightforward wine reviews.
+Since folks seem interested, I’ve posted my thoughts on various wines.
+But these are not straightforward wine reviews.
 You can grab those online in a variety of places.
-Instead, I want to tell the stories that come from the wine experience: how I came across the wines, why I tried them, perhaps where and when I tasted them, and what I liked or disliked about them.
-Enjoying wine is more than just a decision about what tastes good or bad, it’s an experience to be enjoyed as you pause from the pace of life.
-Sometimes an average wine is improved by fascinating conversation; sometimes a great wine is wasted on monotony.
-Such is life.
+Instead, I enjoy telling stories about the wine experience: how I came across the wines, why I tried them, perhaps where and when I tasted them, and what I liked or disliked about them.

 Okay, so those are my biases.
 Or at least some of them.
 Now, on to the stories.